artur-ciocanu/launch.en/help/extension-reference/web/adobe-analytics-extension/shared-modules.md

 }
 ```

-If `getTracker` is `undefined`, the Adobe Analytics extension does not exist in the Platform Launch library.
+If `getTracker` is `undefined`, the Adobe Analytics extension does not exist in the tags library.
 You can customize the logged message to accurately reflect what functionality may be lost if Adobe Analytics is not installed.

 ## [!DNL augment-tracker]

 After the tracker object is initialized, the next step in the process is augmentation.
-This step gives your extension the opportunity to augment the tracker with anything necessary before any variables have been applied from the Adobe Analytics extension configuration or before any beacons have been sent.
+This step allows your extension to augment the tracker with anything necessary before any variables have been applied from the Adobe Analytics extension configuration or before any beacons have been sent.

 In addition, your extension has the opportunity to pause the tracker initialization process while your extension performs any asynchronous task of its own, such as fetching data or JavaScript from a server.